mattjurenka/move_json/README.md

 # Move JSON
 Written by Matthew Jurenka of [Jurenka Software](https://jurenka.software/)

 This library facilitates the parsing and serializing of JSON on-chain.
-Move does not currently support recursive data types, so to handle nested objects and arrays we have to store them in another struct that is re-used per serialization and deserialization. `JSONValue::Array` and `::Object` are simple structs that just store which index the underlying data is within the `JSONObjectStore` instance.
+Move does not currently support recursive data types, so to handle nested objects and arrays we have to store them in another struct that is re-used per serialization and deserialization. `JSONValue::Array` and `::Object` hold Refs which are simple structs that just store which index the underlying data is within the `JSONObjectStore` instance.

 ```
 public enum JSONValue has copy, drop, store {